 WinterStream AI

-timeline: 2026·team: Yang Yang Zhang, Jacky Li, Pavlos Constas-Malevanets, Lawrence Ding, Hayson Cheung, Eric Xie
+timeline: 2026·team: Jacky Li, Pavlos Constas-Malevanets, Lawrence Ding, Hayson Cheung, Eric Xie

 tech stack: Next.js, React, TypeScript, FastAPI, Python, Google Gemini, ElevenLabs, YouTube IFrame API, WebSockets